One-sixth/getchu_character_picture_grabber/README.md

 ```
 Because of testing on my system, requests are not properly connected to the socks5 proxy protocol.
 Of course, if your requests library is properly connected to the socks5 proxy protocol, you can still use them.

+It is recommended to use Japanese IP to achieve faster download speeds.

 3.Save file.
 4.Call the following command to start the download.
 ```